SoerenHenning/RadarGun/docs/Readme.md

 1. **The Benchmark** Benchmarks have to be written with the [Java Microbenchmarking Harness (JMH)](http://openjdk.java.net/projects/code-tools/jmh/).
 They define the code segment (i.e., a sequence of instructions) that should be tested.
 Since conducting statically significant performance measurements in Java is not as easy as it seems, we recommend the paper [DOs and DON’Ts of Conducting Performance Measurements in Java](http://d3s.mff.cuni.cz/~steinhauser/icpe2015tt.pdf).
 Moreover, there exists several tutorials on JHM in the web.
 2. **The Assertions** Assertions define an interval in which a test execution is seen as sucessful or not.
 Since the execution time highly dependends on the executing machine, assertions are defined individually per machine.
-See [Declaration of Asertions](#Declaration-of-Asertions) for more information.
+See [Declaration of Assertions](#declaration-of-assertions) for more information.

 ## Usage